AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     localStorage.getItem("logo");
     ```

-39. ### What are the methods available on session storage

         The session storage provided methods for reading, writing and clearing the session data

     ```javascript
     // Save data to sessionStorage